What is HPV?

 Recent data shows that HPV can also cause:

-HPV vaccines have been used since 1997, are well studied, and protect against the types of HPV that cause most cervical, anal, and throat cancers.
+HPV vaccines have been used since 1997, are well studied, and can protect against the types of HPV that cause most cervical, anal, and throat cancers.

 Who should get vaccinated?